-A quick method for cloning fragments with the following ends (see Note 1):
+A quick method for cloning fragments with the following ends:

-1) A double cut fragment being cloned into a double cut vector if the two restriction sites are non-cohesive.
-This is the method we use for most of our cloning experiments.
-Sticky to blunt also works.
+1) a double cut fragment being cloned into a double cut vector if the two restriction sites are non-cohesive.

 3) A small blunt fragment, such as PCR product, being cloned into a dephosphorylated blunt vector.

 This method works less well to clone large blunt inserts into a blunt cut vector, and it does not work well to place a sticky ended insert into a sticky ended vector which is not dephosphorylated.

 1. Digest vector and insert with enzyme(s), and dephosphorylate the vector if appropreate.

 2. Pour a Seaplaque (do not use a substitute!!) low-melt agarose TAE mini-gel with ethidium bromide in the gel and the buffer.
 Since low-melt agarose gels are fragile take care to make sure that 1) the gel is poured in the cold room so it solidifies quickly enough not to leak out of the mini-gel box 2) Leave enough clearance between comb and gel box such that removing the comb does not rip out the bottom of the well 3) use as low an agarose percentage as possible.
 I use 0.75% agarose for almost any size fragment except those under 500 bp.

 3) Load the wells with enough of the digest to have nicely visible bands of vector and insert (i.e ~100 ng of each).
 Run the gel at 50-100 volts until vector and insert bands are well seperated from other bands of the digests.
 The gel can be run in the cold room if you have difficulty in handling a low-melt agarose gel .